sfc-gh-damurphy/Snowflake_Intelligence/lab_instructions/readme.md

 ### A few things to note:

-  * If you go into Snowflake Intelligence at this point, it will just spin forever because we have not set up the needed parts.
-This will change in the future, but at this time, this is the case.
+  * If you go into Snowflake Intelligence at this point, it will say "No agents created."
   * At this time, Snowflake Intelligence (SI) will utilize your default role.
 You need to make sure this is set to the role we will create in the lab (directions below).
   * Snowflake Intelligence will also utilize your default warehouse; you must set this up for SI to work.